vdclouis/vdclouis.github.io/_posts/2015-12-24-static-sites.md

 As you might have noticed I lean towards Github Pages.
 It basically offers everything you need.
 With one exception...

-Like mentioned in the beginning of the post, Github Pages do not provide SSL (yet).
+Like I mentioned in the beginning of the post, Github Pages do not provide SSL (yet).
 You can however create a (free) Cloudflare account which can provide you with something they call "Flexible SSL".

 <img class="x2 center" src="{{ site.baseurl }}assets/images/ssl.png" />